danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * **Bitmap** indexes have traditionally been considered to work well for **low-cardinality columns**, which have a modest number of distinct values, either absolutely, or relative to the number of records that contain the data. **The extreme case of low cardinality is Boolean data (e.g., does a resident in a city have internet access?), which has two values, True and False.** Bitmap indexes use `bit arrays` (commonly called bitmaps) and answer queries by performing bitwise logical operations on these bitmaps.
 Bitmap indexes have a significant space and performance advantage over other structures for query of such data. **Their drawback is they are less efficient than the traditional B-tree indexes for columns whose data is frequently updated**: consequently, they are more **often employed in read-only systems that are specialized for fast query - e.g., data warehouses**, and `generally unsuitable for online transaction processing applications`.

-* If `n` is `very small` (for example, a country column may have approximately 200 dis tinct values), those bitmaps can be stored with `one bit per row`.
+* If `n` is `very small` (for example, a country column may have approximately 200 distinct values), those bitmaps can be stored with `one bit per row`.
 But if `n` is bigger, there will be a lot of `zeros in most of the bitmaps` (we say that they are sparse).
 In that case, the `bitmaps` can additionally be run-length encoded, as shown at the bottom of Figure 3-11.
 This can make the encoding of a column remarkably compact.

 * Bitmap indexes such as these are very well suited for the kinds of queries that are common in a data warehouse.
 For example: